Today is an excellent day to learn about the health benefits of sea kelp.

 This is because it has qualities that are good for your skin.

-The antioxidants and anti-inflammatory qualities of sea kelp can help treat eczema, skin infections, and also protect the skin from cellular damage.
+The antioxidants and anti-inflammatory qualities of sea kelp can help treat eczema and skin infections and also protect the skin from cellular damage.

 11. Sea Kelp May Help With Weight Loss

-This is something promising for those who are looking to shed some fat pounds but more research needs to be conducted on this.
+This is something that is promising for those who are looking to shed some fat pounds, but more research needs to be conducted on it.

-Sea kelp contains fucoidans, which is a unique group of polysaccharides.
-Fucoidans which are branched together with molecules containing sulfur becomes sulfated fucoidans.
+Sea kelp contains fucoidans, which are a unique group of polysaccharides.

 Sulfated fucoidans have been observed to reduce inflammation, fight viruses, and reduce pain.